On the brightest days, shadows dance through the Smoky Mountains, puckish and laughing.

 In 2002, the chairlift broke down, stranding passengers for two hours in the July heat.
 For all intents and purposes, the park was done.

-Ghost Town was closed for the next four seasons before a brief resurrection in 2007.
-As much as $49 million was invested in the park over the next three years, but the Great Recession of the late 2000s proved to be too much to overcome.
+Ghost Town Maggie Valley was closed for the next four seasons before a brief resurrection in 2007.
+As much as $49 million was invested in the park over the next three years.
+However, the Great Recession of the late 2000s proved to be too much to overcome.

 A massive mudslide in 2010 occurred when a retaining wall gave way.
 No one was hurt but dozens of homes were evacuated.
 In the last decade, the park has been sold and put back on the market.
 Alaska Presley, a Maggie Valley businesswoman who had been with the park in its inception bought it at auction and tried to bring it back in 2012.